 If you pass the GED Test, you will earn a GED credential, which may be a diploma or certificate depending on the state.
 A GED certificate or diploma is technically considered just as valid as a regular high school diploma.
 However, some employers and colleges will favor students with high school diplomas over those with GEDs because of the skills each measures.
 Since you can earn your GED by taking one test (well, a series of tests, but I'll get to that later), it may not be seen as an indication of your academic perseverance on par with a traditional high school education.

-If you’re still young enough (usually under the age of 20, although policies differ across states) that you have the opportunity to go back to high school rather than get your GED, I would strongly recommend trying to complete your course of study so you can earn a regular diploma.
-Still, it’s better to have a GED than no degree at all, and with recent changes to the test to make it more rigorous, it might be viewed differently in the future.
+If you're still young enough (usually under the age of 20, although policies differ across states) that you have the opportunity to go back to high school rather than get your GED, I would strongly recommend trying to complete your course of study so you can earn a regular diploma.
+Still, it's better to have a GED than no high school completion credential at all, and with recent changes to the test to make it more rigorous, it might be viewed differently in the future.

 Who can tell what the future holds for any of us?
 Does free will exist?
 Is life just a circular hallway where all exits lead to the unfeeling void of eternity?
 Ok, back to the GED, sorry.

 Will You Be Able to Get Into College With a GED?